KPCOFGS/Bun_Version_Manager/README.md

 This project is licensed under The Unlicense license - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-* Special thanks to the [Bun](https://github.com/oven-sh/bun) team for their amazing project.
 * Inspired by the need to manage multiple .bun versions efficiently on Unix-like systems.
+* Special thanks to the [Bun](https://github.com/oven-sh/bun) team and contributors for their time and efforts.